Fuechschen/dubbot/docs/keys.md

 ### Soundcloud
 This key is needed to return clean links for soundcloud-tracks

-(0. Register an account at https://aoundcloud.com if aren't having one)
+0. Register an account at https://aoundcloud.com if aren't having one
 1. Go to your [app settings](http://soundcloud.com/you/apps) on soundcloud.
 2. Click on 'Register new application'
 3. Give the app a name of your choice (this is only to identify the app for you), read and accept the term and click on 'Register'